tibs/beyond-spellchecking-talk/slides.rst

 ::

-  Use reStructuredText link format, not markdown
+  Use reStructuredText link format, not Markdown

-Checking markdown:
+Checking Markdown:

 ::